BlackPhlox/wt-editor-cli/README.md

   - Run `wte`

   Additionally step
-  - If you are running using the Linux-Subsystem you can add `alias runbat='cmd.exe /c wte'` in your `~/.bashrc` file.
+  - If you are running using the Linux-Subsystem you can add `alias wte='cmd.exe /c wte'` in your `~/.bashrc` file.

 # Contribution